TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ## Deliverables

 VLAOrga will be developed as a fully fledged web application.
-This includes the client being able to interact with the program via our device-adapting frontend that can be viewed using any modern browser.
+This includes the client being able to interact with the program via our device-adapting user interface that can be viewed using any modern browser.
 The main processing and synchronization will happen in the backend, a part of our software that will handle most of our program logic.
 This backend will run on a server like the Synology NAS of the VLA but is in general not limited by the used server as long as it meets the minimum requirements.
 Furthermore, this software will be easy to set up at TU Darmstadt